 The Club has worked closely with the Victorian Government to develop a framework in which major events can operate.
 This has resulted in the endorsed COVIDSafe Event Plan that is in place and underpins the Club’s commitment to protecting the ongoing wellbeing of members and their guests.

-In another measure of the COVIDSafe Event Plan, members MUST pre-book a ticket to any upcoming matches they wish to attend at the MCG.
+In a measure of the COVIDSafe Event Plan, members MUST pre-book a ticket to any upcoming matches they wish to attend at the MCG.
 There will be no walk-up opportunity for members.

 Members will be allocated to the Members’ Reserve zone with a section, row and seat listed on a digital ticket sent by Ticketek.
 This ticket will not be for entry as members are still required to scan into the Members’ Reserve using their membership card, which will be activated upon securing a reserved seat.
 The Ticketek issued digital ticket will be used by event staff to direct you to the correct seat.